 3. Now, click on Reset Settings.

 4. Restart your system and check for Google Chrome.
 This can also help you fix other minimal errors like Your Connection is not Private for some websites.

 Method 6: Fixing the error using SFC (System Files)

 SFC system files are the feature provided by Microsoft to check the corrupted file.
 Follow the given steps.

-Step 1- At First, Press Windows key + R to open the Run Window.
+- Press the Windows key + R to open the Run Window.

 You may also like –

-All the methods present before the readers are some of the mostly used fixes that are suggested are efficient to use.
-Possibly all the fixes suggested here able to solve the reader’s query and help them solve the problem of Google Chrome has Stopped Working.
+All the methods presented before the readers are some of the most used fixes suggested and are efficient.
+Possibly all the fixes suggested here can solve the reader’s query and help them solve the problem of Google Chrome stopping working.